koloml/philomena-tagging-assistant/README.md

-# Philomena Tagging Assistant
+# Furbooru Tagging Assistant

-This is s browser extension written for the [Philomena](https://github.com/derpibooru/philomena)-based boorus.
+This is a browser extension written for the [Furbooru](https://furbooru.org) image-board.
 It gives you the ability to tag the images more easily and quickly.